 A fake Fabergé egg, and a fellow Agent's death, lead James Bond to uncover an international jewel-smuggling operation, headed by the mysterious Octopussy, being used to disguise a nuclear attack on N.A.T.O. forces.

-Scaramanga is a hit-man who charges a million dollars per job.
+Scaramanga is a hitman who charges one million dollars per job.
 He becomes linked to the death of a scientist working on a powerful solar cell, and James Bond is called in to investigate.
-As he tracks down Scaramanga, he realises that he is highly respected by the killer, but will this prove to be an advantage in the final showdown?Written by
+As he tracks down Scaramanga, he realizes that he is highly respected by the killer, but will this prove to be an advantage in the final showdown?Written by

 Graeme Roy <email@example.com>

 3 of 3 people found this review helpful.

 Was this review helpful to you?

 | Report this